 Laser Interferometer Space Antenna (LISA - see Section 3.2.3.2).
-LISA is a space-based gravitationalwave astronomical observatory aimed at opening the 0.1 mHz-0.1 Hz low frequency range inaccessible from the ground.
-In that range, several tens of thousands of compact object binary systems (white dwarfs, neutron stars, black holes) within the Milky Way should be detectable.
-In addition, many tens of extreme massratio black hole binary in-spiral events per year are expected up to about z = 1, as well as mergers of binaries involving at least one black hole with mass of 10^2-10^4 solar masses out to z = 20.
+LISA is a space-based gravitational wave astronomical observatory aimed at opening the 0.1 mHz - 0.1 Hz low frequency range inaccessible from the ground.
+In that range, several tens of thousands of compact object binary systems (white dwarfs, neutron stars, black-holes) within the Milky Way should be detectable.
+In addition, many tens of extreme mass-ratio BH binary in-spiral (EMRI) events per year are expected up to about z = 1, as well as mergers of binaries involving at least one BH with mass of 10^2 to 10^4 solar masses out to z = 20.
 With this observational potential LISA will help in understanding the formation and the growth of massive black holes, determine the merger history of galaxies, explore stellar populations and dynamics in galactic nuclei.
-It will accurately map the spacetime geometry around collapsed objects and test general relativity in the strong field regime and it will also have the potential to act as an additional probe of the nature of dark energy and possibly the very earliest phases of the Big Bang.
+It will accurately map the space-time geometry around collapsed objects and test GR in the strong field regime and it will also have the potential to act as an additional probe of the nature of Dark Energy and possibly the very earliest phases of the Big Bang.

-LISA represents a true gravitational-wave astronomical observatory serving a wide astronomical community and is a cooperative ESA-NASA mission.
-It is included within the Beyond Einstein Program66 in NASA and has been strongly endorsed in the 2007 BEPAC review.
-LISA is the sole mature low frequency gravitational-wave observatory.
+LISA represents a true gravitational wave astronomical observatory serving a wide astronomical community and is a cooperative ESA/NASA mission.
+It is included within the Beyond Einstein Program (http://beyondeinstein.nasa.gov/) in NASA and has been strongly endorsed in the 2007 BEPAC review.
+LISA is the sole mature low-frequency gravitational wave observatory.
 Ground-based detectors are sensitive in the high frequency range and will therefore address completely different sources (typically stellar mass objects).
-Panel A noted the enormous discovery potential that lies in the advanced LIGO and Virgo detectors.
-This potential, when realised, will clearly raise the priority of the third generation Einstein Telescope.
+Panel A noted the enormous discovery potential which lies in the advanced LIGO and Virgo detectors.
+This potential, when realised, will clearly raise the priority of the third generation Einstein Telescope (ET).

 LISA will be preceded by LISA Pathfinder, already in implementation for a launch in 2010/11.
-The pathfinder will demonstrate and test the feasibility of key components of the full LISA mission that will in turn have significant industrial spin-off (see Section 8.9).
+The pathfinder will demonstrate and test the feasibility of key components of the full LISA mission which will in turn have significant industrial spin-off (see Section 8.9).